Moldytzu/moldOS/README.md

      - LLFS 1.0

 # Building:
-To build LowLevelOS you need to run a x86_64 Debian-based Linux distro.
+To build moldOS you need to run a x86_64 Debian-based Linux distro.
 Run the prepare.sh script and then run build.sh to build the operating system.

 # Running:
-Run run.sh to start the virtual machine with LowLevelOS installed.
+Run run.sh to start the virtual machine with moldOS installed.

 # Photo Galery:
 NOTICE: The photos may be outdated!

 ![](https://i.imgur.com/nE6Pm7g.png)
-LLOS running 2 tasks (A and B)
+moldOS running 2 tasks (A and B)

 ![](https://i.imgur.com/7539MjY.png)
-LLOS kernel panic
+moldOS kernel panic